ValentiWorkLearning/Zynq-Design-using-Vivado/lab3.md

 3. For the purpose of this exercise, uncheck the _AXI Peripheral_ box and check the Basic Elements and click OK.
 4. Select Compatibility.
 This shows the different Xilinx FPGA Families that the IP supports.
 The value is inherited from the device selected for the project.
 5. Click the Blue Plus then **Add Family Explicitly…** from the menu.
-6. Select the Zynq family as we will be using this IP on the PYNQ-Z2, Zybo and Zedboard, and click OK.
+6. Select the Zynq family as we will be using this IP on the PYNQ-Z2, Zybo, Zedboard and EBAZ4205, and click OK.
 You will get something like this:
     <p align="center">
     <img src ="./pics/lab 3/3ipfam.JPG" width="50%" height="80%"/>
     </p>